Philosophy: Global and Comparative Perspectives (BA)

 Islamic Thought: Past and Present

-This advanced seminar examines and analysed medieval and modern Muslim thinking about and engagement with a range of cultural, philosophical, intellectual, religious, and political topics and themes, including gender, violence, racism, authority, human rights, reason and scripture, and social media.
+This advanced seminar examines and analyses medieval and modern Muslim thinking about and engagement with a range of cultural, philosophical, intellectual, religious, and political topics and themes, including gender, violence, racism, authority, human rights, reason and scripture, and social media.

 Metaethics

 Whereas ethicists ask questions such as ‘how should one live?’ and ‘what should I do?’, metaethics ask questions like ‘what do moral judgments mean?’, ‘are there moral truths?’ and ‘how do we gain moral knowledge?’.
-In this course, we study a number of core texts in metaethics and we discuss and assess the most important metaethical theories that are currently discussed in the literature, such as emotivism, expressivism, naturalist and non-naturalist realism, and the error theory.
+In this course, we study a number of core texts in metaethics and we discuss and assess the most important metaethical theories that are currently debated in the literature, such as emotivism, expressivism, naturalist and non-naturalist realism, and the error theory.

 An introduction to logic by Victor Gijsbers